IBM/ubiquity-k8s/README.md

   * The FlexVolume requires Kubernetes version 1.5.6 or above.

   * Kubernetes version 1.6 introduced remote volume attachment and detachment from the Kubernetes controller.
 This functionality is not yet supported by Ubiquity.
-To avoid any issues, set `--enable-controller-attach-detach` to `false`.
+To avoid any issues, set the kubelet service to run with `--enable-controller-attach-detach=false`.
 Perform this procedure in the `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf` file as follows:

     ```bash
      Environment="KUBELET_KUBECONFIG_ARGS=--kubeconfig=/etc/kubernetes/kubelet.conf --require-kubeconfig=true --enable-controller-attach-detach=false"
     ```
+    If the `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf` file does not exist, then set the `--enable-controller-attach-detach=false` inside the `/etc/systemd/system/kubelet.service` file as part of the `ExecStart` line.

   * The following sudoers configuration `/etc/sudoers` is required to run the FlexVolume as root user: